-A device that measures autonomously the basic quantities of a large machine (eg. radial compressor).
+A device that measures the fundamental quantities of a large machine (e.g., radial compressor) autonomously.
 If the set limit values are exceeded, it archives data measured before and after exceeding the limit values and sends a warning message to the production plant.
 Last but not least, it enables remote measurement and data evaluation.

 The system performs the following tests: